K12, Inc. Investors: Last Days to Participate Actively in the Class Action Lawsuit; Portnoy Law

 Investors with losses of over $250,000 are encouraged to contact the firm before January 19, 2021; click here to submit trade information

 LOS ANGELES, Jan.
-04, 2021 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises investors that a class action lawsuit has been filed on behalf of K12, Inc. (NASDAQ:BRY) investors that acquired shares between April 27, 2020 and September 18, 2020.
+11, 2021 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises investors that a class action lawsuit has been filed on behalf of K12, Inc. (NYSE:LRN) investors that acquired shares between April 27, 2020 and September 18, 2020.
 Investors have until January 19, 2021 to seek an active role in this litigation.

 Investors are encouraged to contact attorney Lesley F. Portnoy, to determine eligibility to participate in this action, by phone 310-692-8883 or email, or click here to join the case.